NiMaZi/dott_de_assignment/README.md

 BigQuery Data Transfer is used to load the data files (result of ETL) into the 3 initial tables on daily basis.
 The same cloud VM as the ETL phase holds the code and automatically run the BigQuery API functions.
 The scheduling is also managed by crontab.

-Comments:
+### Comments
 1. To find the last deployment-pickup cycles, I considered these 2 scenarios: "...-dep-pick" and "...-dep-pick-dep".
 I assume if a vehicle is still on the street and there is no plan to pick it up yet, the latter will happen.
 However, I found that there are actually "...-dep-pick-pick" cases in the data.
 For simplicity, I always take the very last "pick".
 That is to say, if we see "...-dep-pick1-pick2", it will be treated as "...-dep-pick2".
 1. I don't have much experience of web programming, so 5000 requests per minute sounds really like a lot to me.
 That's why I decided to pre-compute as much as I can.
 1. I chose BigQuery mostly because it is in the job description and I want to get familiar with it.
-I think if there is actually large volume data stream, then BigQuery can be efficient.
-For the data size of this assignment (3 csv files, ~110K row in total), in-memory processing (e.g., Pandas) or simply Cloud SQL is probably faster.
+I think if there actually is a large volume data stream, then BigQuery can be efficient.
+For the data size of this assignment (3 csv files, ~110K row in total), in-memory processing (e.g., Pandas) is probably faster.

 # WebApp

 The WebApp is hosted on App Engine.
 It is implemented with Flask.
 It has the following logic:
 1. Getting a *key* from the GET request URL,
+1. Returning the cached results if the corresponding value of the *key* is cached,
-1. Identifying whether the key is a vehicle_id or qr_code by string length (assuming a qr_code always has length 6),
+1. If not cached, identifying whether the key is a vehicle_id or qr_code by string length (assuming a qr_code always has length 6),
 1. Performing the query accordingly to get the required results,
+1. Caching the query results,
 1. Returning the query results as simple HTML.

+The WebApp backend has the following architecture:
+1. BigQuery as primary DB,
+1. Redis as caching DB,
+1. Flask as app framework,
+1. Gunicorn as HTTP server.

+### Comments
+1. BigQuery has a concurrent query limit on its API, which is 300 per user.
+This limit makes it hard to reach the "5000 response per minute" requirement if the requests are cluttered.
+This is the reason I introduced an extra caching DB.
+2. With the pre-computed final tables, the queries in this part are fast.
+The execution time (measured at BigQuery side) is averagely 15 - 20 ms.

 # Functional and pressure tests